Vest Family Trust – how to wind up old Family Trust

 3. The Settlor’s name and address, as it appears in the Family Trust Deed

 Every trust has a name.
 Sadly, they are generally quite boring.
-E.g. Smith Family Trust, named after Mr Smith.
+For example, the Smith Family Trust is named after Mr. Smith.

 The trust name is a ‘nickname’.
 It is not registered anywhere.
 It just helps you and your accountant identify your Trust.